Daniel-KM/Omeka-S-module-Mirador/README.md

 setting because it uses placeholders, so it should be adapted if used in theme in order to take the default parameters in account.
 The keys `id` and `data` are automatically filled, but may be overridden too.

+See below for a fix to get the [list of images in fullscreen].

 #### Mirador 3.0